DataOmbudsman/incdbscan/README.md

 ## Extended definition of _UpdSeed<sub>Del</sub>_

-The point of defining _UpdSeed<sub>Del</sub>_ is the first step towards finding all objects in the whole object set that eventually might be affected by the deletion. _UpdSeed<sub>Del</sub>_ contains the _"seed objects for the update"_.
+The point of defining _UpdSeed<sub>Del</sub>_ is the first step towards finding all objects in the whole object set that eventually might be affected by a deletion. _UpdSeed<sub>Del</sub>_ contains the _"seed objects for the update"_.

 Let's take the following object set _D_ of 7 one dimensional objects (_a_, _b_, _c_, _p_, _x_, _y_, _z_).
 The coordinates of the objects are as noted below their names.
 <pre>